-- 2. The parents of a student who is facing disciplinary action, but who has not been determined to be eligible for services under IDEA and Article 89 at the time of misconduct, shall have the right to invoke applicable procedural safeguards set forth in Federal and State law and regulations if, in accordance with Federal and State statutory and regulatory criteria, the school district is deemed to have had knowledge that their child was a student with a disability before the behavior precipitating disciplinary action occurred.
-If the district is deemed to have had such knowledge, the student will be considered a student presumed to have a disability for discipline purposes. - a.
-The Superintendent, Building Principal or other school official imposing a suspension or removal shall be responsible for determining whether the student is a student presumed to have a disability. - b.
-A student will not be considered a student presumed to have a disability for discipline purposes if, upon receipt of information that supports a claim that the district had knowledge the student was a student with a disability, the district either: - (1) conducted an individual evaluation and determined that the student is not a student with a disability, or - (2) determined that an evaluation was not necessary and provided notice to the parents of such determination, in the manner required by applicable law and regulations.
+2) The caregivers of a student who is facing disciplinary action, but who has not been determined to be eligible for services under IDEA and Article 89 at the time of misconduct, shall have the right to invoke applicable procedural safeguards set forth in federal and state laws and regulations if, in accordance with federal and state statutory and regulatory criteria, the school district is deemed to have had knowledge that their child was a student with a disability before the behavior precipitating disciplinary action occurred.
+If the district is deemed to have had such knowledge, the student will be considered a student who is presumed to have a disability for disciplinary purposes.

+- A. The superintendent, building principal or other school official imposing a suspension or removal shall be responsible for determining whether the student is a student presumed to have a disability. - B. A student will not be considered a student who is presumed to have a disability for disciplinary purposes if, upon receipt of information that supports a claim indicating the district had knowledge the student was a student with a disability, the district either: - 1. conducted an individual evaluation and determined that the student is not a student with a disability, or - 2. determined that an evaluation was not necessary and provided notice to the caregivers of such determination, in the manner required by applicable laws and regulations.